saadeghi/daisyui/src/docs/src/routes/(docs)/blog/(posts)/daisyui-5-upcoming-changes/+page.md

 - `css-selector-tokenizer` for adding prefixes

 If daisyUI package is going to include pure CSS files only, we can safely remove all these dependencies.
-I'm not still sure how we can add prefixes to the daisyUI class names if the we're not going to process the styles using Post CSS, But I will find a way.
+I'm not still sure how we can add prefixes to the daisyUI class names if we're not going to process the styles using Post CSS, But I will find a way.

 # Container queries for responsive components